Abdelrahman730/Abdelrahman730/readme.md

 I'm a passionate **Computer Science Graduate** specializing in **Computer Vision**, **Machine Learning**, and **Full-Stack Development**.
 With a strong background in building real-world applications that make a difference, I'm particularly dedicated to improving accessibility technology and creating innovative solutions.

 - 🔭 I'm currently working on **Computer Vision and Deep Learning projects**
-- 🌱 I'm currently exploring **Advanced Deep Learning architectures and Mobile AI optimization**
+- 🌱 I'm currently learning **DevOps tools and practices** including Docker, Kubernetes, Jenkins, and CI/CD pipelines
 - 👯 I'm looking to collaborate on **Accessibility technology and Computer Vision applications**
-- 💬 Ask me about **Computer Vision, Deep Learning, Mobile Development, and Full-Stack Web Development**
+- 💬 Ask me about **Computer Vision, Deep Learning, Mobile Development, Full-Stack Web Development, and DevOps**
 - 📫 How to reach me: **abd.ahmed.hass@gmail.com**
 - 🎓 **Bachelor's in IT & Computer Science** from Nile University (GPA: 3.66/4.0)
 - ⚡ Fun fact: **I built an AI-powered mobile app that helps visually impaired individuals navigate the world!**